This topic provides answers to some frequently asked questions about node auto scaling.

 Does cluster-autoscaler support CRD?

-cluster-autoscaler supports only Kubernetes standard objects.
-It does not support Kubernetes CustomResourceDefinitions (CRDs).
+cluster-autoscaler supports only standard Kubernetes objects and does not support Kubernetes CustomResourceDefinitions (CRDs).

 How do I set a scale-out delay in cluster-autoscaler for unschedulable pods?

-How do I use pod annotations to allow cluster-autoscaler to remove the node that hosts the pod, or prevent cluster-autoscaler from removing the pod that hosts the pod?
+How do I use pod annotations to allow cluster-autoscaler to remove the node that hosts the pod or prevent cluster-autoscaler from removing the node that hosts the pod?

 To configure a pod to prevent cluster-autoscaler from removing the node that hosts the pod, add the